Constructor is similar to function that has a same name as the class in which it is resides .

 Copy constructor

-In a constructor we are passing object and within a constructor parameter “xyz &” creating a temporary copy of object .
-This is called copy constructor.
+In a constructor, we are passing an object, and within a constructor parameter “xyz &” creates a temporary copy of the object.
+This is called copy constructor

 Example: Write a C++ program to show the use of copy constructor.